 * “Attaboy, Charlie!”
 “Nobody calls me Charlie” “The ladies do“.

 * “Are you alright?”
 Well, Rose he looks like glowing zombie ambling out of a coffin, so I reckon he’s not okay.

-* “I saw nothing but an illusion” “If you’re going to deny it, don’t waste my time.
-Just shut up” And just like that, everyone in the room felt a lot more awkward.
+* “I saw nothing but an illusion” “Look, if you’re going to deny it, then don’t waste my time.
+Just shut up” And just like that, Nine made everyone in the room feel awkward.